xoofx/xoofx.github.io/resume.md

 - Guitar classic/folk (learned for few years during my 5 years in Software Engineering)
 - Music composition on computers with musictracker: composed many musics on Amiga back in the 1990's and more recently several [unfinished musics](https://soundcloud.com/xoofx) around 2003 with Renoise.
-- Philosophia: Read many authors after my world tour.
+- Philosophy: Read many authors after my world tour.
 One of my favorite philosopher is [Henry Bergson](https://en.wikipedia.org/wiki/Henri_Bergson)
 - Hicking, many during my world tour, at least one hike every month since then.
 - Swimming: several competitions when I was younger and now more a casual swimmer